Please call us at toll-free +1 (866) INSUBUY or +1 (972) 985-4400.

 We strongly suggest that you go through the guide and read through various articles and familiarize yourself with how health insurance for foreign visitors works.

-There is no concept of copay in any short term insurance plan, even for the U.S. citizens in the U.S. who are between the jobs.
-Therefore, there is no concept of copay in visitors insurance plans.
-(Exception: Some comprehensive coverage plans have copay for US urgent care and walk-in clinic).
+There is no concept of a copay in any short term insurance plan, even for the U.S. citizens in the U.S. who are between the jobs.
+Therefore, there is no concept of a copay in visitors insurance plans.
+(Exception: Some comprehensive coverage plans have a copay for US urgent care and walk-in clinic).

 In short term plans, you will have to pay the deductible first, before the plan pays anything.
 Once you satisfy the deductible, how much the plan pays depends upon whether you choose the fixed coverage plan or the comprehensive coverage plan.
 Read the Visitors Insurance Types article below to understand more details.